 🁠 Regaining Paradise, Before The Dominoes Start To Fall

-When we make material win the ‘Be-all-and-end-all’ of our pursuits and principles, we become guilty of leveling all human endeavor on an oversimplified, common scale.
+When we make material win the ‘Be-all-and-end-all’ of our pursuits and principles, we become guilty of levelling all human endeavour on an oversimplified, common scale.
 We also commit the cardinal sin of putting the reward before the performance, which essentially kills both suspense and surprise – the secret ingredients that make a journey truly memorable.

 Recall the days of our parents and grandparents who stayed in the same job for 20 years or more.
 Sometimes, for a lifetime.
 Without having to constantly hustle for plum-mer pay, they could focus their time and attention on the job at hand, and spare precious time for family & life.

 Be it an entrepreneur or employee, we need to pause, take a step back and regain perspective.
 The journey back to paradise has to begin with Purpose.
 The BigWhy.
 Why are we doing what we are doing?
-Is there somewhere else we should be focusing instead (again, why?).
+Is there somewhere else we should be focusing on instead (again, why?)?

 🙌 An Ode, Not A Rant